MWANGI-BUILDS/northstar-support-deflection/tests/smoke_tests.md

 - Actual Result: The chatbot expressed regret, recognized it as a priority damage claim, and automatically opened ticket #deflect-escalated.
 - Status: PASSED

-8. Asking About Stock in Different Sizes and Colors
-- What Was Tested: Typed: "IS THE aurora sneaker IN STOCK IN SIZE s???" (using messy capitalization and extra question marks).
-- Why It Was Tested: Real users do not type perfectly; the bot must understand messy text.
+Secondary Flow Verification — Product Returns

+8. Requesting an Eligible Product Return
+- What Was Tested: Clicked through the return menu, selected Apparel, and chose Within 30 days.
+- Why It Was Tested: To verify secondary deflection capabilities alongside core Order Status and Stock Availability features.
-- Expected Result: The bot should clean up the text, recognize the product name and size "S", and report exact inventory counts.
+- Expected Result: The chatbot should confirm the return is allowed, explain how refund payments work, and send a shipping label.
-- Actual Result: The chatbot ignored the punctuation and capital letters, confirming that 2 pairs of Aurora Sneakers in size S were available.
+- Actual Result: The bot confirmed eligibility, explained that refunds take 5–7 business days, and offered a prepaid label.
 - Status: PASSED